rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-And by zooming in on 2019-now, we see that the hit was not as bad in the fear of Corona Virus.
+And by zooming in on 2019-now, we see that the hit was not as bad as feared by some for the Corona Virus.

 <iframe
         src="Charts/webpage020.png"